Thursday, 19 March 2015

 *Also calculate peak and average concurrency numbers

-Average concurrency, for 20,000 users, the assumption is that 10% (2,000) users will be actively using the solution at the same time, and that 1% of the total user base (200) users will be actively making requests.
-For for performance testing you are looking to handle 200 users without delays and a page response time of under 5 seconds.
+Average concurrency, for 20,000 users, is based on the assumption that 10% (2,000) of these users will be actively using the solution simultaneously, and that 1% of the total user base (200 users) will be actively making requests.
+For performance testing, aim to handle 200 users without delays and achieve a page response time of under 5 seconds.
 Based on the simple guideline I've always used from Microsoft.

-Peak concurrency depends on your situation for example the NFL playoffs game schedule in the when announced is not the simple 4 times the average concurrency tha would be suitable for most internal business applications.
+Peak concurrency depends on your situation; for example, the NFL playoffs game schedule, when announced, is not the simple 4 times the average concurrency that would be suitable for most internal business applications.
 Although this example may be considered a load spike rather than a peak concurrency.

-It also worth doing a usage distribution pattern for your users experience, so 80% may be light users, login, read 10 pages in your site and perform a single search with 1 minute gaps between interactions (wait times). the remaining 20% perform a login, upload a 100kb document, view 10 pages and perform 2 searches.
+It is also worth creating a usage distribution pattern for your users' experience.
+For instance, 80% of users may be light users who log in, read 10 pages on your site, and perform a single search with 1-minute gaps between interactions (wait times). the remaining 20% perform a login, upload a 100kb document, view 10 pages and perform 2 searches.

 RPO & RTO: